 A survey of the primary decision areas critical to the production of goods and services within organizations.
-Topics include: product and process design, quality control, inventory management, and logistics.
+Topics include product and process design, quality control, inventory management, and logistics.
 The differences between operations management requirements of manufacturing and service operations are also examined.
-Prerequisites: MGT 204 and BUS 310.
+Prerequisites: MGT 204, BUS 310.
 Each semester.

-MGT 380-389 TOPICS IN MANAGEMENT As needed.

-MGT 470 INTERNSHIP IN MANAGEMENT (3-8)
+MGT 380-389 As needed.
+TOPICS IN MANAGEMENT (1-3) MGT 470 INTERNSHIP IN MANAGEMENT (3-8)